cferdinandi/adventure/content/rules.md

 If an encounter requires the skills of two or more people working together, calculate the total number of dice rolled based on each participating player's skills and items.

 Then, subtract one die for each person beyond the first.
-Divide the dice among the players.
+Divide the dice among the&nbsp;players.

 ### Higher difficulty encounters

-If players are easily completing challenges, or you have a lot of players, you may want to increase the difficulty of encounters beyond 6.
+If players are easily completing challenges, or you have a lot of players, you may want to increase the difficulty of encounters or villains beyond 6.

 If you do, add the highest and lowest numbers together instead of using just the highest number.